FiguredLimited/vue-mc/docs/_includes/collections.md

 - `model` -- The model that was removed.

 ### fetch {#collection-events-fetch}
-Before a collection's model data is fetched.
-The request will be cancelled if any of the listeners return `false`.

-Events will also be fired after the request has completed:
-- `fetch.success`
-- `fetch.failure`
-- `fetch.always`
+A `fetch` event will be emitted when a collection has fetched its model data, for successful and failed requests.
+The event context will have an `error` attribute, which is `null` if the request was successful and an `Error` if it failed.

 ### save {#collection-events-save}
-Before a collection's model data is saved.
-The request will be cancelled if any of the listeners return `false`.

-Events will also be fired after the request has completed:
-- `save.success`
-- `save.failure`
-- `save.always`
+A `save` event will be emitted when a collection has fetched its model data, for successful and failed requests.
+The event context will have an `error` attribute, which is `null` if the request was successful and an `Error` if it failed.

 ### delete {#collection-events-delete}
-Before a collection's models are deleted.
-The request will be cancelled if any of the listeners return `false`.

-Events will also be fired after the request has completed:
-- `delete.success`
-- `delete.failure`
-- `delete.always`
+A `delete` event will be emitted when a collection has fetched its model data, for successful and failed requests.
+The event context will have an `error` attribute, which is `null` if the request was successful and an `Error` if it failed.

 ## Requests {#collection-requests}

 Collections support three actions: `fetch`, `save` and `delete`.
-These are called directly on the collection, and accepts an object of callbacks for *sucess*, *failure* and *always*.
+These are called directly on the collection, and return a `Promise`.
+The `resolve` callback will receive a `response` which could be `null` if a request was cancelled.
+The `reject` callback will receive an `error` which should always be set.
-If a single callback is passed instead of an object, it will be used as the *always* handler.

 {% highlight js %}
-collection.save();

-collection.save({
-    success: (response) => {
+collection.save().then((response) => {
     // Handle success here
-    },
-    failure: (error, response) => {
+}).catch((error) => {
     // Handle failure here
-    },
-    always: (error, response) => {
-        // Handle success or failure here
-    }
-})

-collection.save((error, response) => {
-    // Handle success or failure here
 })

 {% endhighlight %}